Location: Kettering, Northamptonshire

 This large and diverse site offers something for everyone.
 We would expect a trainee to gain a broad insight and knowledge of how a privately-owned historic garden and landscape operate.

 There is the opportunity to gain expertise in propagation and plant knowledge, as well as experience of managing an historic landscape.
-Garden machinery used on site ranges mowers and clearing saws to tractors.
+Garden machinery used on site ranges from mowers and clearing saws to tractors.

 Placement opportunity: 1 year